AdvaithGS/Astrobot/README.md

 #### `.daily <YYYY-MM-DD>`
 Gives the NASA picture for a specific date given by a user.
 Any valid date after 1995-6-16 is accepted.

+#### `.daily random`
+Gives a random NASA APOD picture from archives.
+Including all pictures from 1996.

 #### `.info <query>`
 Ask about ANYTHING related to astronomy and astronomical bodies.
 It gives data and pictures related to the given query.